 One of the primary features separating AngularJS from other similar frameworks is how it implements the MVC.
 It is common for frameworks to prod you explicitly to write codes binding the different MVC components of your apps, but, that’s not how it is done with AngularJS.
 It simply stops at stipulating you to segment your apps into different MVC components and then when done it takes over, handling everything thereafter (from managing the components to serving as a pipeline connecting them all); developers wouldn’t be tempted anymore to completely break the aesthetics of their codes, just to make up for easier fitting of the components – pretty convenient, to say the least.

-In AngularJS, the HTML automatically chooses and distributes different attributes in-order to control the execution elements of an app, individually and effectively.
+In AngularJS, the HTML automatically chooses and distributes different attributes in order to control the execution elements of an app, individually and effectively.
 This greatly simplifies the app development process as the developers can now stop bothering about the factors, which establish how a certain element is loaded, and simply continue concentrating on the “what” factors (i.e. the fun factors) of developing.

-Usually it is the data models that act as the gatekeepers for the data, which manages the server synchronization and data persistence.
+Usually, it is the data models that act as the gatekeepers for the data, which manages the server synchronization and data persistence.
 However, in Angular they just act as a temporary storage area from picking up and dropping in data.
 This is called as Scopes, where the objects are auto bound allowing for automatic updations.

 The filters offered by AngularJS are a standalone functionality that works separately from that of the apps itself.
-They are involved with the transformation of data alone and give complete flexibility to the view filtration, to a point where a HTML table with full sortability can be attained.
+They are involved with the transformation of data alone and give complete flexibility to the view filtration, to a point where an HTML table with full sortability can be attained.

-Services are introduced by Angular for providing the outward API that exposes the properties that needs exposing.
+Services are introduced by Angular for providing the outward API that exposes the properties that need exposing.
 They are mainly here because controllers do not offer this functionality as in other frameworks.
-Services make synchronization with the server and maintains an offline storage of its database where it puts & pulls data by exposing the desired methods.
+Services make synchronization with the server and maintain an offline storage of its database where it puts & pulls data by exposing the desired methods.
 Also, this feature can be used for creating a sharing service with multiple controllers that allows sharing of the same list of resources.

 Decoupled communications are common amongst PubSub, but, most aren’t context aware, which can be a drawback when such needs arise where the messages are not accessible to unrelated MVC components; occasions such as when a node needs to be readable only to a certain ancestor and not to the other children.

-The PubSub system in AngularJS is exactly that, it separates the messaging system into broadcast() & emit(), where broadcast() sends to the children and emit() sends to the ancestor.
+The PubSub system in AngularJS is exactly that, it separates the messaging system into the broadcast() & emit(), where broadcast() sends to the children and emit() sends to the ancestor.

 These 6 functionalities of AngularJS make it a very flexible and convenient framework to work with.
-And we at K2B Solutions are most adept at working with AngularJS
+And we at K2B Solutions are most adept at working with AngularJS Framework.